SoarGroup/SoarGroup.github.io/docs/soar_manual/08_SpatialVisualSystem.md

 ### svs_viewer

 A viewer has been provided to show the scene graph visually.
-Run the program svs viewer -s PORTfrom the soar/out folder to launch the viewer listening on the given port.
-Once the viewer is running, from within soar use the command svs connect viewer PORTto connect to the viewer and begin drawing the scene graph.
+Run the program `svs_viewer -s <PORT>` from the soar/out folder to launch the viewer listening on the given port.
+Once the viewer is running, from within soar use the command `svs connect viewer <PORT>` to connect to the viewer and begin drawing the scene graph.
 Any changes to the scene graph will be reflected in the viewer.
-The viewer by default draws the top state scene graph, to draw that on a substate first stop drawing the top state with svs S1.scene.draw off and then svs S7.scene.draw on.
+The viewer by default draws the top state scene graph; to draw the scene graph of a substate, first stop drawing the top state with `svs S1.scene.draw off` and then draw the desired substate with `svs <STATE ID>.scene.draw on`, where `<STATE ID>` is `S7`, etc.

 ## Scene Graph Edit Language